Alabama Water Resources Conference

 Q: How many student winners will there be?

-A: Traditionally, a 1st, 2nd, and 3rd place will be awarded to the top 3 students in standard oral presenters and poster presenters, for a total of six student winners.
+A: Traditionally, a 1st, 2nd, and 3rd place will be awarded to the top 3 students in standard oral presenters and poster presenters as well as one lighting talk winner.

 Q: Can I compete in both the student oral competition and the student poster competition?